 Ecologos takes a unique approach to motivation.
 Rather than resorting to doom and gloom and guilt to move people, we appeal to their fundamental connection to nature.
 We all have powerful memories of encounters with the natural world.
 Our programs reconnect people with these deeply felt experiences, and nourish a commitment to action for a sustainable future.

 Water Docs is a documentary film festival about all things water.
 We screen both feature and short films, and hold live discussions with directors and other guest speakers.
 The festival not only educates about water issues, it provides a strong channel for action.
-This year the film festival runs from March 29 to April 2 at the Hot Docs Ted Rogers Cinema (near Bloor & Bathurst).
+This year the film festival runs from Thursday April 12-15 at the Hot Docs Ted Rogers Cinema (near Bloor & Bathurst).

 As a charitable organization, Ecologos could not run the Water Docs Film Festival without the commitment of our volunteers.
 We are incredibly grateful for the time and energy you provide us to make Water Docs a reality.